 In our series of Out of Context topics, we will talk about the misappropriation of Scriptures used to either garner control or gain material wealth from congregations.
 Scripture teaches clearly that the Word was not to be used in this fashion, and yet with humanity involved, it seems almost inevitable, past, present, and future.

-Today’s topic is 1 Corinthians 11 and the fundamentalist practice of controlling hairstyles, specifically disallowing women to cut their hair, even a millimeter, or men having anything but short cropped hair.
+Today’s topic is 1 Corinthians 11 and the fundamentalist practice of controlling hairstyles, specifically disallowing women to cut their hair, even a millimeter, or men to have anything but short-cropped hair.

 It is interesting to see the timeline of modern religions and the morphing of traditional beliefs, new and/or modern traditions, as well as perceived revelations of new requirements that God allegedly gives ministers by prayer and revelation.

 Modern preachers (legalists) carry the confidence that God gave them license to create new requirements, even though Scripture teaches us many times that men who add to the Gospel of Jesus Christ are accursed.

 One of these new requirements, birthed in the Pentecostal/Holiness movement in the early 1900’s (birthed by John Wesleyen Holiness and later, Assemblies of God) is the belief or fundamentalist understanding that Paul taught that to continue in Holiness, (Hebrews 12:14) women must never cut their hair, not even an inch.
 The idea here, as we’ll review, is that a woman’s hair is her covering for her head, and if she prays uncovered, it’s as if she was shaven, or shorn (shamed).
 And clipping an inch they will say, is just as if you shave all of your hair off…

 Sadly, this fundamentalist teaching is a gross out-of-context abuse of Scripture and the meaning it clearly presents.
 So what is the Scripture in question?